euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 mass (for equal mass :math:`2\mu=m`), :math:`y_{n,l}` is called the reduced wavefunction and the eigenvalue :math:`E_{n,l}` is interpreted as the binding energy of the bound-system, where :math:`n=0,1,2,\dots` accounts for the number of nodes (radial excitations) of the wavefunction.
-The total mass of the quarkonium is then given by
+The mass of the quarkonium is then given by

 .. math::
    :label: lomass